Childhood Brain Stem Glioma Treatment (PDQ®)–Patient Version

 Childhood brain stem glioma is a disease in which benign (noncancer) or malignant (cancer) cells form in the tissues of the brain stem.

 Brain tumors can occur in both children and adults; however, treatment for children may be different than treatment for adults.
-See the following PDQ treatment summaries for more information:
+For information on treatment of brain tumors in adults, see the PDQ summary Adult Central Nervous System Tumors Treatment.

 There are two types of brain stem gliomas in children.